Quantum Wasserstein isometries of the $n$-qubit state space: a Wigner-type result: Quantum Wasserstein isometries of the -qubit state space with respect to the symmetric transport cost --- the proof of Theorem

 This means that the restriction $\Phi_{|\cP_1\ler{\C^{2^n}}}$ of a Wasserstein isometry $\Phi$ to the set of pure states is a $\cP_1\ler{\C^{2^n}} \to \cP_1\ler{\C^{2^n}}$ map that preserves the distance $D_{\text{sym},n}.$ However, on pure states, the Wasserstein distance $D_{\text{sym},n}$ takes the simple form

 as pure states admit only the tensor product coupling.
 Therefore, the condition

 is equivalent to

-which means that $\Phi_{|\cP_1\ler{\C^{2^n}}}: \cP_1\ler{\C^{2^n}} \to \cP_1\ler{\C^{2^n}}$ is a transformation that preserves the transition probability of states.
-Here we recall Wigner's famous theorem \cite{wigner1931gruppentheorie} (see also \cite{Lomont-Mendelson-Wigner, Bargmann-Wigner, Molnar-Wigner, Geher-Wigner}) describing the structure of transition probability preserving transformations on pure states.
-As our work concerns finite-dimensional Hilbert spaces, we state the finite-dimensional version of Wigner's theorem for simplicity.
+which means that $\Phi_{|\cP_1\ler{\C^{2^n}}}: \cP_1\ler{\C^{2^n}} \to \cP_1\ler{\C^{2^n}}$ is a map that preserves the transition probability of states.
+Here we recall Wigner's famous theorem \cite{wigner1931gruppentheorie} (see also \cite{Lomont-Mendelson-Wigner, Bargmann-Wigner, Molnar-Wigner, Geher-Wigner}) describing the structure of transition probability preserving maps on pure states.
+As our work concerns finite-dimensional Hilbert spaces, but we work with a map which is not assumed to be injective or surjective, we state the finite-dimensional and non-bijective version of Wigner's theorem \cite{Geher-Wigner} for simplicity.

-\begin{theoremext}[Wigner's theorem, finite-dimensional version] If $\cH$ is a finite-dimensional Hilbert space, and $T: \cP_1(\cH) \to \cP_1(\cH)$ is a transformation that preserves the transition probability between pure states, that is,
+\begin{theoremext}[Wigner's theorem, finite-dimensional, non-bijective version] If $\cH$ is a finite-dimensional Hilbert space, and $T: \cP_1(\cH) \to \cP_1(\cH)$ is a map that preserves the transition probability between pure states, that is,

 then $T$ is a unitary or anti-unitary conjugation, that is, there exists a unitary or anti-unitary operator $U:\cH \to \cH$ such that

 \end{theoremext}